-NumPy broadcast() Function in Python
+NumPy broadcast()

-NumPy broadcast() function in Python is used to return an object that mimics broadcasting.
+function in Python is used to return an object that mimics broadcasting.
 It describes the ability of NumPy to treat arrays of different shapes during arithmetic operations.
 NumPy arithmetic operations are usually done on pairs of arrays on an element-by-element basis.
 In the simplest case, the two arrays must have exactly the same shape, then these operations will smoothly perform.
-Arrays with different sizes cannot add, subtract, or generally use in arithmetic.
+Arrays with different sizes cannot add, subtract, or generally used in arithmetic.

 To overcome this problem by duplicating the smaller array that is, it contains the same dimensions and size as the larger array.
 This process is called array broadcasting and is available in NumPy when performing array arithmetic, which can greatly reduce and simplify your code.
+In this tutorial, you will learn the concept of array broadcasting and how to implement it in Python NumPy.

 1. Quick Examples of broadcast() Function

-# Example 1 : Add two arrays using broadcasting
+# Example 1: Add two arrays

 arr1 = np.array([10, 20,30]) # (1,3)